onestardao/WFGY/TensionUniverse/BlackHole/Q119_meaning_of_probability.md

 This block specifies experiments and protocols at the effective layer that can:

 * test the coherence of the Q119 encoding,
-* distinguish between different probability meaning models,
+* distinguish between different probability meaning models within `E_probMeaning`,
-* falsify specific choices within `E_probMeaning`.
+* falsify specific choices of observables and weights for Q119.

 They do not settle the metaphysical question of what probability really is.

+All experiments are conducted only on states `m` in `M_reg`.
+States in `S_sing` are recorded as out of domain.

 ### Experiment 1: Corpus-based probability meaning audit

-*Goal:*
+**Goal:**
-Test whether the chosen observables and weights produce stable, interpretable tension profiles across diverse probability discourse.
+Test whether the chosen observables and weights produce stable, interpretable tension profiles across diverse probability discourse for encodings in `E_probMeaning`.

-*Setup:*
+**Setup:**

 * Build a finite corpus of probability statements drawn from: